 The Group is subject to compliance to the capital adequacy guidelines stipulated by AMBD under the Capital Adequacy Framework dated 13 February 2019 (version 1.1) of which is in line with the framework of Basel Committee of Banking Supervision ("BCBS").
 The approach taken by The Group to assess the adequacy of its capital is based on these guidelines.
-As stipulated by AMBD in its guidelines (specified in Notice BU/N-4/2017/39), the Group is required to maintain a minimum Tier 1 Capital Adequacy Ratio (CAR) of 5% and minimum total CAR of 10%.
+As stipulated by AMBD in its guidelines (specified in Notice BU/N-4/2017/39), the Group is required to maintain a minimum Tier 1 Capital Adequacy Ratio ("CAR") of 5% and minimum total CAR of 10%.

 The Group's strategy is to keep adequate capital levels all the time, to meet regulatory requirements while aiming to optimize the return to shareholder's capital.
 In accordance with the capital management strategy, the Group recognizes balance between efficiency, flexibility and adequacy in the consideration of capital management.
-The following considerations are detailed in Internal Capital Adequacy Assessment Process (ICAAP) which is under preparation:
+The following considerations where detailed in the Internal Capital Adequacy Assessment Process ("ICAAP") submitted on the 30th of June and already fully approved by AMBD: